LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_1.md

 ### 🗝️ How to obtain

-To obtain Zapdos, you must craft a [Storm Urn](https://our-story-network.gitbook.io/cr-wiki/cr-fr/legendary-monuments/items_meca/urns_and_galarian_urns) and defeat 50 Electric-type Pokémon, either through close combat or Pokémon battles, while having the urn in your inventory.
+To obtain Zapdos, you must craft a [Urn of Storms](https://our-story-network.gitbook.io/cr-wiki/cr-fr/legendary-monuments/items_meca/urns_and_galarian_urns) and defeat 50 Electric-type Pokémon, either through close combat or Pokémon battles, while having the urn in your inventory.

 Once the urn is filled, simply right-click with it in your hand and a **level 40 Zapdos will appear**, with a **2% chance of being shiny**.

-You will also receive a `Thunderous Stone` when using the filled urn, which can be combined with the two other legendary bird stones to craft the `Vortex Stone`, allowing you to obtain [Lugia](https://our-story-network.gitbook.io/cr-wiki/cr-fr/legendary-monuments/legendary_monuments/gen_2#lugia).
+You will also receive a `Zap Stone` when using the filled urn, which can be combined with the two other legendary bird stones to craft the `Vortex Stone`, allowing you to obtain [Lugia](https://our-story-network.gitbook.io/cr-wiki/cr-fr/legendary-monuments/legendary_monuments/gen_2#lugia).

 ---